Cookies setting

 You may care:

-Social and cultural forces
+Social factors and cultural forces

 Finally, it is crucial to understand that the product that you bring to the market can have a strong impact on society.
 For example, your production needs to eliminate every practice that is hazardous to society, and show that it is socially responsible.
 There is a wide variety of social and cultural factors, some of them being: